-No significant differentiations were found among surveys, which were carried out in EL.STAT and gathered data for the same variables (: it concerns the surveys of HBS, / EU - SILC & Labour Force Survey).
-None coherence problem was noticed among the survey variables
+As above mentioned, no significant differentiations were found among surveys, which were carried out in EL.STAT and gathered data for the same variables of the surveys HBS / EU - SILC & Labour Force Survey.
+None coherence problem was noticed among the survey variables.
+For 2013, no available results yet.